magento/merchdocs/src/shipping/shipping-in-store-delivery.md

     The default message is `In-Store Delivery is not available.
 To use this delivery method, please contact us.`

 1. Click <span class="btn">Save Config</span>.

+## The current behavior is next:

+- If the customer has a shipping address, the country is taken from the shipping address
+- If the customer doesn't have a shipping address the country is taken from Stores > Configuration > Sales > Tax > Default Tax Destination Calculation settings.
+These settings are per store view level, so the merchant needs to configure Store View per country to make it work properly

+Also, be aware that the actual search by postcode/city is made by addresses imported from Geonames.org  - inventory_geoname table.
+And if search results are in an accessible radius from the coordinates of the "Source" only then customer see the "Source" on a page.
+So make sure that you are using  postcode/city that exists in  inventory_geoname table and geo-coordinates of your "Source" are in the search radius from the address from inventory_geoname table.